Things to do near Stanford University on a Campus Visit

-Whether visiting a Stanford student or simply touring the storied university, you’ll find many fun things to do in Palo Alto.
+Whether visiting a student or simply touring the storied university, you’ll find many fun things to do near Stanford University.
 Referred to as the birthplace of Silicon Valley, Palo Alto wasn’t always all about tech.

 Palo Alto was once known for its orchards and agriculture.
 In fact, Stanford University was founded on what was once the Stanford family farm.
 Here are some suggestions for things to do in Palo Alto on a Stanford University college visit.